kns-venuex/checklist/checklists/a-day-of-development.md

 Wish you eat healthy things

 - [ ] Post your first update
-Be caution about your expression
+Be cautious about your expression

 - [ ] Work on
 Keep focused